Bruh722/ccjs200/README.md

 - Convince yourself that if you calculate the proportions and percentages for the other 2 age groups that all 3 of them will add up to 1 (proportions) and 100 (percents).
 - *Note*: once you have calculated the proportion of people who are in each age group, you have the *relative frequency distribution*.

+### Lesson 8 - Tuesday 2/20/24

-13. Example 3 (Continued): Suppose you are asked to write a report to a legislative committee studying recidivism and you are responsible for describing how the "recidivism rate" varies between age groups.
+1. Example 3 (Continued): Suppose you are asked to write a report to a legislative committee studying recidivism and you are responsible for describing how the "recidivism rate" varies between age groups.
 How would you proceed?
 What would your analysis show?
 - Our first step would be to define the term *recidivism rate*.
 When people use this term, they are usually referring to the proportion or percent of people who get rearrested, reconvicted, or reimprisoned within some well-defined time period.
 The definition we are using is *rearrest* and the time period on which these data are based is 3 years.
 This is an example of an operational definition.
 Our next step is to calculate the proportion of people who get rearrested within 3 years of the time of prison release.
 - Formula for recidivism rate (proportion rearrested) for age group *g*: # of people in subgroup *g* who got rearrested / total # of people in subgroup *g*
 - For the youngest age group: 47000/62700 = 0.750
 - Expressed in percent terms: 0.750 x 100 = 75.0%
 - Next, you can calculate the proporton or percent rearrested for the other 2 age groups.
 Which group has the highest recidivism rate? (*Hint*: it is not the group with the largest number of people getting rearrested).

-14. Sample spaces (review): What is the sample space for the age at release variable?
+2. Sample spaces (review): What is the sample space for the age at release variable?
-15. Sample spaces (review): What is the sample space for the rearrest/recidivism variable?
+3. Sample spaces (review): What is the sample space for the rearrest/recidivism variable?
-16. Alphanumeric data (page 27): when we have qualitative/categorical or dichotomous variables, we can symbolize the elements in the sample space with either numbers or letters.
+4. Alphanumeric data (page 27): when we have qualitative/categorical or dichotomous variables, we can symbolize the elements in the sample space with either numbers or letters.
 Here is a computer example to illustrate:

 ```R
 # enter the data